collage of images of people in clinic

 Reducing barriers to care

-• Uninsured and underinsured adults can see a doctor, get laboratory work done, pick up medications and receive referrals to dental and specialty care
+• Uninsured and underinsured adults can see a doctor, get laboratory work done, pick up medications and receive referrals to dental and specialty care.

-• Virtual appointment options further remove barriers to access, ensuring flexibility for patients with transportation or scheduling challenges
+• Virtual appointment options further remove barriers to access, ensuring flexibility for patients with transportation or scheduling challenges.

 Bringing health services directly to underserved communities